Who are we?

 - to your employer, referees or identity verification services; or

-- any one that you provide your consent for us to disclose your personal information to, such as your creditors.
+- anyone that you provide your consent for us to disclose your personal information to.

 Prior to disclosing any of your personal information to another person or organisation, we will take all reasonable steps to satisfy ourselves that: